ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 and to know when all items have been retrieved.
 The maximum value that can be specified for resultLimit is 500.

-NOTE: Pagination counts and Indices should not be stored in long-lived applications as a way to return to a result-set.
+.. note:: Pagination counts and Indices should not be stored in long-lived applications as a way to return to a result-set.
 The dataset will change with time, so those range markers might cause objects to be skipped or duplicated if reused at a later time.

 Owners Service
 ~~~~~~~~~~~~~~